-The late Mediaeval singer, composer and poet, usually portraied with a closed right eye, is connected to the Trostburg castle of Ponte Gardena.
+The late Medieval singer, composer and poet, usually portraied with a closed right eye, is connected to the Trostburg castle of Ponte Gardena

 In the years 1423/25, Oswald worked out his first booklet with more than 100 songs, today known as the "Handschrift A".
 In the years to follow, there were the "Handschrift B“ as well as the "Innsbrucker Liederhandschrift", all written on parchment.
 In 1445 Oswald von Wolkenstein died in Merano as highly estimated knight and one of the most significant aristocrats of Tyrol.
 In Selva Gardena, Wolkenstein in German, today there is a library named after Oswald von Wolkenstein.
 In Siusi, Fiè allo Sciliar and Castelrotto, every year there is the famous Oswald von Wolkenstein horse parade.